FAQ - Delta Trading

 The Delta Trading Demo account is similar to the Live trading account, but it differs in that it allows you to trade without risk and obligation, since it is in virtual money.
 This can be an excellent way to gain initial experience as a trader whilst exploring our platform.
 When you feel confident enough and ready to trade with real money, you can open a live trading account from here.

 In general, trading on margin involves high risk due to the volatile nature of the markets, and past performance is not a guarantee for positive future results.
-Therefore, you can never be certain that good results in the Demo version will bring you quick and easy profits when trading Live.
+Profits with the demo account do not necessarily mean that you will always be profitable when trading live.

-Remember that since CFDs are traded on margin, you may lose more than your initial investment.
+Remember that since CFDs are traded on margin, you may lose money.

 If you can’t find the instrument you want to trade in any of the tabs of the Quotes window, you can add it by entering its name, symbol (or part of them) in the platform’s Search engine.
 You can also browse through the list of Currencies, Metals, Shares, Indices, Futures, Exchange Traded Funds (ETFs), and Cryptocurrencies, and filter them by type, sector or country.